-An academy in fire
+CMC Rifle stages an academy in fire

 Nine cadets complete the CMC Rifle Fire Academy despite the challenges of the pandemic